mjfrigaard/sharing-your-work/manuscript/chapter1.md

 ### The assumptions we've made

 We assume you'll be working on a computer (laptop or desktop), and have the ability to download, locate, and install software applications.
-Although the examples in this book use a macOS operating system, you can extend most of these commands to any Unix operating system (such as the [Ubuntu-based operating systems](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Ubuntu-based), like MATE).
+Although the examples in this book use a macOS operating system, you can extend most of these commands to any Unix operating system (such as the [Ubuntu-based operating systems](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Ubuntu-based), like [MATE](https://mate-desktop.org/)).

-We assume you've been using your computer to send/receive emails, write papers, and explore the internet.
-People encounter a need for these tools at different times in their lives, so we realize there's a chance you'll be familiar with the materials we're covering.
+We also assume you've been using your computer to send/receive emails, write papers, and explore the internet.
+People encounter a need for these tools at different times in their lives, so we realize there's a chance a few of you will be familiar with some of the content we're covering.
 If this is the case, hopefully, we cover it in a novel and painless way that doesn't make reading it feel like a waste of time.

 ### Language and style in this book